containers/buildah/docs/buildah-commit.md

 Write the image ID to the file.

-**--manifest** "manifest"
+**--manifest** "listName"

-Name of the manifest list to which the image will be added.
+Name of the manifest list to which the built image will be added.
 Creates the manifest list if it does not exist.
 This option is useful for building multi architecture images.

 **--quiet**, **-q**